12Sapphire/12Sapphire.github.io/README.md

 I made a [tree using fractals](https://editor.p5js.org/F12/sketches/Db1CgRsBo), [abstract art using random](https://editor.p5js.org/F12/sketches/-IKibwxcz), [drawing game](https://editor.p5js.org/F12/sketches/vHkDAzvx-)s, + plus more.(etc)

 Fast forward 2 years, I decided to use the "Elegoo Uno Super Starter Kit" that had been lying around.
-It contained an Elegoo Uno R3 board which is like the Arduino Uno R3 board, the kit also comes along with some electronic components.
+It contained an Elegoo Uno R3 board (Copycat of the Arduino UNO R3 board with a different name), the kit also comes along with some electronic components.
 To learn the Elegoo Uno R3 Super Starter Kit I watched the channel [BV3D](https://www.youtube.com/@BV3D)'s [Elegoo Uno Super Starter Kit Playlist](https://www.youtube.com/playlist?list=PLWdhcCYoOsiJE1DS7OhPfwrHrGlUED6Az) created by Bryan Vines.
 The kit uses the Arduino IDE(integrated development environment), which uses C++ as its programming language I made a project with a IR receiver and IR remote control that prints something on Arduino IDE serial monitor.